 - Review: After transforming the data, analysts need to check it to ensure everything has been formatted correctly.

 - Sending: The final step involves sending the data to its target destination.
-The target might be a data warehouse or database that handles structured and unstructured data.
+The target might be a data warehouse or a database that handles both structured and unstructured data.